BernieWhite/DevOpsKitDsc/docs/commands/en-US/Set-DOKDscWorkspaceOption.md

 Set the base path to output publish and build actions.
 The path can be a specific local/remote location or relative to the workspace root.
 If this option is not set, the default .\build path will be used.

-Within the output path, seperate folders will be created for each collection.
+Within the output path, separate folders will be created for each collection.

 ```yaml
 Type: String